Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-07-release-notes.md

 The comparison methods also include overloads that write the visual comparison result to a 'Stream' rather than to a file path.
 These enhancements address 'PDFNET-62001', 'PDFNET-62285', and ' PDFNET-62002 '.

-The return type of the existing `Compare` overloads that accept an output file path has changed from `void`.
-This is a public API change; applications compiled against earlier releases should be recompiled when upgrading to 26.7.
+The return type of the existing 'Compare' overloads that accept an output file path has changed from 'void' to SideBySideDocsComparisonResult.
+This is a public API change; applications compiled against earlier releases should be recompiled when upgrading to version 26.7.

 The following example compares two documents, saves the visual comparison result to a stream, and checks whether changes were detected: